exercism/kotlin/concepts/lists/about.md

 # About lists in Kotlin
 A [`List`][ref-lists] is an _ordered_ collection of items of a specified type.

 ”Ordered” here means that the items have a specific spot in the list (their _index_), **not** that they are sorted.

-You use a list in Kotlin when you have multiple values that all represent the same kind of thing (e.g. chat messages, names) and you want to store and process them together instead of using many separate variables.
+Use a list when you have multiple values of the same type that should be stored and processed together.
+Lists provide powerful transformation operations, which are often used in idiomatic Kotlin code.

 There are two common ways to work with lists in Kotlin:
 - `List`: a read-only view of a list (no add/remove/set operations _through this reference_).
 - `MutableList`: a mutable list that you can modify after creation.

+Read-only lists are the default, and mutable lists are opt-in.
+Use `List` wherever possible.

 ~~~~exercism/advanced
 The reason I say “through this reference” in `List` is because you cannot call e.g. `add` on that object, _but_ if it is a reference to mutable list, that list can be modified in the background (But not through the `List`).